kubeshop/testkube-docs/docs/articles/resource-groups.md

 ## Managing Resource Group Collaborators

-Add collaborators to a Resource Group with the "Add collaborators" button, which will prompt for which Members and/or Teams to add as collaborators, and which Role they should have for this Resource Group
+Add collaborators to a Resource Group with the "Add collaborators" button, which will prompt for which Members and/or Teams to add as collaborators, and which Role they should have for this Resource Group.

 ![Resource Group Collaborators](images/add-resource-group-collaborators.png)